MAMMOTHMAN34/trail-difficulty-scorer/README.md

 can mean difficult.
 Closing this would need both more such trails in the training set and features describing trail surface/technicality that GPX doesn't provide.

-**Takeaway:** terrain geometry explains much of trail difficulty, but not all of it — and the honest framing of *what the model can and can't see* matters more than chasing a headline accuracy number on inherently subjective labels.
+**Takeaway:** terrain geometry explains much of trail difficulty, but not all of it.

 ## Tech stack